dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 ## Counting Characters

-To retrieve a count of the `Character` values in a string, use the `count` property of the string:
+To retrieve a count of the `Character` values in a string, use the `count` property of the string.

 ```swift
 let unusualMenagerie = "Koala 🐨, Snail 🐌, Penguin 🐧, Dromedary 🐪"